Saint-Jean-Baptiste Day

 Saint-Jean-Baptiste Day (Fête de la Saint-Jean-Baptiste, la Saint-Jean, Fête nationale du Québec), also known in English as St John the Baptist Day, is a holiday celebrated on June 24 in the Canadian province of Quebec.
 It was brought to Canada by French settlers celebrating the traditional feast day of the Nativity of Saint John the Baptist.
 It was declared a public holiday in Quebec in 1925, with publicly financed events organized province-wide by a Comité organisateur de la fête nationale du Québec.

 Origins

 The tradition landed in Canada with the first French colonists.
-The first mention of celebrations of Saint-Jean-Baptiste in North America dates back to 1606, when settlers en route to the future Acadia rested on the coast of Newfoundland, June 23.
-The second mention of celebrations, according to the Jesuit Relations, occurred on the banks of the Saint Lawrence River on the evening of June 23, 1636, with a bonfire and five cannon shots.
+The first mention of celebrations of Saint John the Baptist in North America dates back to 1606, when settlers en route to the future Acadia rested on the coast of Newfoundland, June 23.
+The second mention of celebrations, according to The Jesuit Relations, occurred on the banks of the Saint Lawrence River on the evening of June 23, 1636, with a bonfire and five cannon shots.